HomePage Path

 NS 954-213 Lanarkshire Scotland

 Crawford CastleCrawford Castle is a 12th century earthwork motte and bailey fortress, founded by the Lindsays.
 The large low motte is partly encased by a ditch and to the south-west are the remains of a rectangular bailey platform.
 The Carmichaels of Meadowflat were hereditary constables of the castle, which was occupied by English troops under King Edward I during the Wars of Independence.
 Taken and destroyed by William Wallace in 1297, the mound is now crowned by the walls of a square enclosure castle.
 In the 16th century, three storey rectangular ranges were added to the south and east walls and in the mid 17th century the south range was given a new outer wall with large windows.
 Later used as a farmhouse, it was abandoned in the late 18th century and the castle is now very ruinous.
-4 miles north-west is Nether Abington and 16 miles south-west is Lochhouse Tower.
+4 miles north-west is Nether Abington and 16 miles south-west at Moffat is Lochhouse Tower.

 Street Map